vatssomya/vatssomya/README.md

 ## 💫 About Me:
 🎓 B.Tech CSE student at UPES | Passionate about AI, ML, and impactful tech.

-🚀 Building solutions in Python, React, and Flutter — from neuro-AI to fintech frontends.
+🚀 Building solutions in Python, React, and Flutter — from neuro-AI, agents to fintech frontends.

 🏆 Hackathon winner | IEEE-CIS Core | Student Dev at OPEN Community